 Our students and instructors continued to excel.
-The National Research Center for Career and Technical Education recognized Great Oaks programs in culinary arts, animal science and nursing as exemplary.
+The National Research Center for Career and Technical Education recognized Great Oaks programs in culinary arts, animal science, and nursing as exemplary.
 High Schools That Work recognized all our campuses for meeting high standards.

-Through these forty years, we have altered what we teach and how we teach to groom our students for the challenges of an ever evolving world.
+Through these decades, we have altered what we teach and how we groom our students for the challenges of an ever evolving world.

 In conclusion, one constant has remained–to prepare successful students for a world that never has and never will stand still.